bchcohenlab/academic-kickstart/content/authors/jiaqi-zhao/_index.md

 ---
 # Display name
-title: "Juliana Wall, BA"
+title: "Jiaqi Zhao, BS"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Juliana Wall"
+- Name "Jiaqi Zhao"

 # Is this the primary user of the site?
 superuser: false